epinio/docs/src/howtos/debug.md

 ### Node

-To debug a Node application you will need to start the application with the `--inspect` flag, so your `package.json will be:
+To debug a Node application you will have to start the application with the `--inspect` flag.
+Your `package.json` has to be similar to:

 ```json
 {